StarGate01/p8b-infinitime/README.md

 - CMake
 - Python3 + Pip3

+If you use Nix, a `flake.nix` is provided.

 Run `scripts/init.sh` to set up the repositories, do not clone this repo with all recursive submodules.
 This loads all the required submodules, and downloads the newt and python packages.

 ### Compiling